TinyThinker/kitty-litter-box/README.md

     *   `MESSAGE_ID`: The ID of the message to retrieve.
     *   `--format`: Format of the message to retrieve.
 Choices: full, metadata, raw, minimal.
 Default: metadata.

+*   `get-all-inbox-metadata`: Fetches metadata for all messages in the INBOX.
+    *   Usage: `python src/MessageAccesor.py get-all-inbox-metadata`
+    *   This command iterates through all messages in the INBOX, retrieves their metadata, stores it in memory for the current session, and prints a summary.